molinfo-vienna/FAME3R/README.md

 FAME3R

-A brief re-implementation of the FAME.AL project.
+A re-implementation of the FAME.AL model.

 ### Installation